BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 there are now other learning agents in the game world.
 Games which have learners seem to be infinitely interesting (until the perfect world model is constructed).
 Take a look at the staying power of chess for example, and games like Fortnite, Starcraft, and Dota.
-Single player games will eventually get boring.
+Single player games will after some time get boring.
 Is it possible for all games to be multiplayer games?
 Yes!

 Players are learners.
 If we can make AI characters learn, then the game can have artificial players.
 If we can make our games learn, then the game is a player itself in a weird sort